pharo-ai/linear-models-posts/using-logistic-regression.md

 ## [Training the machine learning model](#Training-the-machine-learning-model)

 The API for both the logistic and linear regression is the same.
-You can load the logistic regression in the [pharo-ai linear-models](https://github.com/pharo-ai/linear-models) repository.
+You can load the logistic regression from the [pharo-ai linear-models](https://github.com/pharo-ai/linear-models) repository.

 The linear models (logistic and linear regression) accept only a `SequenceableCollection` (For now, we are working on making it compatible with DataFrame).
 We need to convert the DataFrame to an array.
 Which is quite easy, we only send the message `asArray` or `asArrayOfRows`.